MJLee-Lab/GRADE/README.md

        GRADE = calcGRADE(gr1,fv1,26,72);

-•	This should yield a drug
+•	This should yield a drug GRADE:

        GRADE = 27.7889